mnot/I-D/safe-hint/draft.md

 choose to insert the preference in requests based upon system-wide configuration.

-Origin servers that utilize the "safe" preference SHOULD document that they do so, along with the criteria that they use to denote objectionable content.
+Origin servers that utilize the "safe" preference ought to document that they do so, along with the criteria that they use to denote objectionable content.
 If a server has more fine-grained degrees of "safety", it SHOULD select a reasonable default to use, and document that; it MAY use additional mechanisms (e.g.,